 Just as recent expansions of programs like Medi-Cal have cost more than projected, the cost savings enacted in this budget are hard to project with precision.
 Future estimating errors of some significance are likely in Medi-Cal and other state programs over the next few years, and state revenues are always hard to project.
-As a result, the significant projected budget deficits of future years could be somewhat smaller or larger, depending on the net effect of these estimating errors.
+As a result, the significant projected budget deficits of future years--\$17 billion to \$24 billion per year through 2028-29, according to the Department of Finance-could prove to be somewhat smaller or larger, depending on the net effect of these estimating errors.
+And those estimates do not account at all for the changes in H.R.
+1, which were approved after this year's state budget was enacted.